-My name is Jan Aulbach.
-I work with brands to create visual identities that help them to connect with their audiences and form relationships that matter.
+I build brand identities with my clients that help them to reach their strategic goals, connect better with their audiences and form relationships that matter.

 I mainly work on brand identities, because it gives me the possibility to help real people in a direct way.
 A brand may be an abstract construct, but in its core it is built upon people.

 Behind every brand stands an owner, employees and an audience.
 Building a strong brand identity helps to strengthen the relationship between all of them.
 A well designed brand identity will make the cause and vision of a brand visible and relatable for everyone – from customer, to employee, to owner.